LayrTeam/Engineering-Career-Framework/Directing-Directors.md

 Managers should balance each area —delivery, goals, planning, oversight and relationships— in a way that is sustainable over time.
 Not all areas might require to be balanced the same way; the seniority of the team, company culture, and business context might move the arrow closer to one side or the other, the green area is a range and not a single value.
 Having said that, it is important to avoid getting too close to any of the extremes.

-In summary, understanding how each Directors is performing on every area is a good way to assess their performance and therefore a great opportunity to have meaningful career conversations with them.
+In summary, understanding how each Director is performing on every area is a good way to assess their performance and therefore a great opportunity to have meaningful career conversations with them.

 # Other Pages
 * [**Introduction**](README.md)